-Unless you have super-acne prone skin or have to head out of the house (that’s why I usually apply a sheet mask right before bedtime), don’t wash off the residue after lifting away the sheet.
+Unless you have super acne-prone skin or have to head out of the house (that’s why I usually apply a sheet mask right before bedtime), don’t wash off the leftover essence after lifting away the sheet.

 And for maximum benefit, don’t just pat it into the skin.
 Instead, use this as an opportunity to give yourself a mini facial massage — the creaminess of the serum will help the massage, while the massage will help the serum sink deeper into the skin.
 Double whammy!

 What comes after a sheet mask?

 Remember that a face sheet mask is serum based.
 So, follow it up with a moisturiser to seal in the treatment and multi-charge the benefits.